 Unless the HOTLINK option is specified, DDE is performed as a single one-time data transfer.
-The values currently stored in the spreadsheet cells at the time that the DDE is processed are values that are transferred.
+The values currently stored in the spreadsheet cells when the DDE is processed are values that are transferred.

-Using the !DDE_FLUSH String to Transfer Data Dynamically
+Using the !DDE\FLUSH String to Transfer Data Dynamically

 DDE also enables you to program when the DDE buffer is dumped during a DDE link.
 Normally, the data in the DDE buffer are transmitted when the DDE link is closed at the end of the DATA step.
-However, the special string '!DDE_FLUSH' issued in a PUT statement instructs SAS to dump the contents of the DDE buffer.
-This function allows you considerable flexibility in the way DDE is used, including the capacity to transfer data dynamically through the DATA step.
+However, the special string '!DDE\FLUSH' issued in a PUT statement instructs SAS to dump the contents of the DDE buffer.
+This function allows you considerable flexibility in how DDE is used, including the capacity to transfer data dynamically through the DATA step.
 The following example creates a Macro Sheet in Microsoft Excel.
-Commands are then written to the Macro Sheet, which will rename Sheet1 to NewSheet.
-After writing these commands, through the use of !DDE_FLUSH , the Excel Macro can be executed in the same DATA Step as it is written.
+Commands are then written to the Macro Sheet, which is renamed Sheet1 to NewSheet.
+After writing these commands, through the use of !DDE\FLUSH , the Excel Macro can be executed in the same DATA Step as it is written.

 '''

 filename cmds dde 'excel|system';

 data null ;

 file cmds;

 / Insert an Excel Macro Sheet /

 put '[workbook.insert(3)]';

-run;
+run:

 / Direct the Output to the Newly created Macro Sheet /

-filename xlmacro dde 'excel|macrol!rlc1:r5c1' notab;
+filename xlmacro dde 'excel|macro1!r1c1:r5c1' notab;

-data null;
+data null ;

 file xlmacro;

 put '=workbook.name("sheet1","NewSheet")';

 put '=halt(true)';

 / Dump the contents of the buffer, allowing us to both write and /

 / execute the macro in the same DATA Step

 /

 put '!dde flush';

 file cmds;

 / Run Macrol /

 put '[run("macrol!rlc1")]';

 put '[error(false)]';

 / delete the Macro Sheet /

-put '[workbook.delete("macrol")]';
+put '[workbook.delete("macro1")]';

-run:
+run;

 '''